eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### WorkloadControlLoop handles restarts of workloads
-`swdd~workload-control-loop-handles-workload-restarts~1`

-Status: approved

-When the WorkloadControlLoop receives a new workload state for a workload it manages and the WorkloadControlLoop detects that a restart of the workload is required according to its restart policy, then the WorkloadControlLoop shall execute the restart of the workload.

-Rationale:
-The execution of a restart of the workload depends on the workload state and the configured restart policy.

-Tags:
-- WorkloadControlLoop

-Needs:
-- impl
-- utest

-#### WorkloadControlLoop skips restarts
-`swdd~workload-control-loop-skips-restarts~1`

-When the WorkloadControlLoop handles a restart of a workload and the workload's current `WorkloadInstanceName` inside the WorkloadControlLoop differs from the `WorkloadInstanceName` inside the received workload state, then the WorkloadControlLoop shall skip the restart.

-Comment:
-If the workload changed in the meantime, there is no need to restart it.

-Rationale:
-This prevents unneeded restarts of workloads when a new workload state of the old workload is received after an update operation was performed.

-Tags:
-- WorkloadControlLoop

-Needs:
-- impl
-- utest

 #### WorkloadControlLoop restarts workload with enabled restart policy
 `swdd~workload-control-loop-restarts-workload-with-enabled-restart-policy~1`

 Status: approved

-When the workload has not changed and:
+When the WorkloadControlLoop receives a new workload state and the `WorkloadInstanceName` of the workload state is equal to the `WorkloadInstanceName` of the workload the WorkloadControlLoop manages and:
 * either the workload's `ExecutionState` is `Succeeded(Ok)` or `ExecutionState` is `Failed(ExecFailed)` and the workload's configured `RestartPolicy` contains the value `ALWAYS`
 * or the workload's `ExecutionState` is `Failed(ExecFailed)` and the workload's configured `RestartPolicy` contains the value `ON_FAILURE`, then the WorkloadControlLoop shall restart the workload.